niujiaojiao/bobwanglab/content/event/a20210306/index.md

 ---
-title: A new publication in Frontiers in Microbiology
+title: A new publication in Frontiers in Microbiology!
 subtitle:

 # Link this post with a project